winterNebs/TETRIS-FAQ/docs/about.md

 Garbo for caring about quality of discussion.

-Fyzzl, Cosin, Amie, Dagero, and many more for contributing and fixing my terible spellng.
+Fyzzl, Cosin, Amie, Dagero, Popte, and many more for contributing and fixing my terible spellng.

 Thank you to hard drop for causing me to mental boom, thus creating this.